FALL 2018 ENROLLMENT 1124

 WHY CHOOSE WSC?

-Identified as the fastest growing micropolitan area in the United States, two years in a row, Williston offers opportunities unlike any other place in the country.
+Williston is a city filled with opportunity.
 Situated in Williams County, the city boasts less than 1% unemployment.
 A strong economy and growing businesses and population make Williston State College a prime choice for anyone looking to further their education.

 WSC students can be job-ready in a high-demand career or technical field in two years or less or transfer to a four-year university with junior status after earning an associate degree.
 Through collaborative efforts with North Dakota universities, WSC students can also complete select bachelor’s and master’s degrees in Williston.
 Classes are offered on campus or online to help meet educational goals.

-As the city of Williston has grown, so has the campus of Williston State, the most recent additions include the $76 million, 254,000 sq. ft.
-Williston Area Recreation Center (ARC), Stevens Hall, the main academic building on campus was renovated with state-of-the-art classrooms and new bookstore and cafeteria.
-Frontier Hall was built five years ago and includes Livdahl Lounge, located in the lower level of Frontier Hall and includes a student café, lounge space, and a computer lab.
+As Williston continues to grow and improve, so does WSC.
+The most recent additions include the $76 million, 254,000 sq. ft.
+Williston Area Recreation Center (ARC) and the largest residence hall on campus, Frontier Hall.
+Stevens Hall, the main academic building on campus, was renovated with state-of-the-art classrooms and new bookstore and cafeteria.

-Other new facilities in the last four years include: Frontier Hall, a 170-bed residence hall; the Western Star Career and Technology Center which houses a number of career and technical programs; a new science wing with four new labs and a student lounge; and the Livdahl Lounge, located in the lower level of Frontier Hall and includes a student café, lounge space, and a computer lab.
+Other additions to campus include the Western Star Career and Technology Center which houses a number of career and technical programs and a science wing with four labs and a student lounge.

 Williston State is also the headquarters for the Northwestern North Dakota Workforce Training Center, which offers customized training for regional businesses, as well as opportunities for community education.